zhilangtaosha/BigDML/base/hive/README.md

     xl_urldecode(pars) as pars
 from
     xxx.xxxxx
-LATERAL VIEW explode(extdata)a as ori,pars
+LATERAL VIEW explode(extdata)ed as ori,pars
 where day='20180313' and extdata['xxxx']='xxxxx'
     and eventid in ('published','upload')
     and ori not rlike '^pub|timestamp'